SarahMcCoy/sarahmccoy/README.md

 ### Hi there 👋🏾

 My name is Sarah!
 Welcome to my porfolio.
 A little bit about me.
 I have a B.S. in Business Marketing from Abilene Christian University and am currently enrolled in an M.S.
-Business Analytics program with the University of North Texas.
+Business Analytics program with The University of North Texas.
 I have been developing my technical skills to start a career in data science.
 I took a python for data science and machine learning course where I learned how to use NumPy, Pandas, Seaborn, Matplotlib, Plotly, Scikit-Learn, Machine Learning, Tensorflow, and more!

 #### Fun Facts:

 - 👋🏾 First programming language I learned was "Hello World" Python
 - 🤓 I geek out about all things chess
 - 📖 I love reading.
-I am currently reading Turtles All The Way Down by John Green
+I am currently reading Beartown by Fredrik Backman.
 - 🎮 If I'm not coding or studying, you'll find me playing a video game.
 My favorite game of all time; is The Legend of Zelda: Breath of the Wild.
-I’m looking forward to The Legend of Zelda: Tear of the Kingdom will release later this year.
+I’m looking forward to the release of The Legend of Zelda: Tear of the Kingdom.
-- My most recent project was taking the Animal Crossing New Horizon catalog to see what items are the most profitable in the game.
+- My most recent project was taking the Animal Crossing New Horizon catalog to see what items in the game are the most profitable.

 #### Currently Learning:
 - SQL